klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

     "MyOtherEvent": {
       ...
     },
-    "MyMultipleEvent":[{...}, {...}] // If there are a multiple of the same events, they will be in an array.
+    "MyMultipleEvent":[{...}, {...}] // If there are multiples of the same events, they will be in an array.
   }
 }
 ```